Bodo Sieber

 Bodo Sieber (born 10 January 1979) is an entrepreneur, co-founder and CEO of Tagmarshal Golf Course Optimization Technology and previously co-founded Berlin-based platform for social causes called betterplace.org.
 Sieber is a former German international rugby union player, playing for the University of Cape Town RFC and the German national rugby union team.

 Sieber has been a keynote speaker at the Golf Business Conference, Golf Inc Innovation Summit, PGA Show, Golf Business Tech Conference, as well as appearing in Forbes magazine, Golf.com, PGA Magazine, Compleat Golfer, and other leading industry publications, radio shows, and podcasts.

 Sports career

 Born in 1979, Bodo Sieber grew up in the German city of Heidelberg, where he developed a lifelong passion for sports, with a focus on rugby, which he started playing for SC Neuenheim in 1993.
 By 1998, Sieber had played at two U19 World Cups (Chile/France) and made his debut playing for the German National Team, for which he earned 24 caps.

 After relocating to Cape Town in 2000, Sieber joined the University of Cape Town RFC Ikey Tigers, where he played a record 172 first class games and captained the team.
-He continued to play professionally for Cork Constitution in the AIB League in 2005-06, as well as playing for Western Province in the Vodacom Cup for two seasons.
+He played for Cork Constitution in the AIB League in 2005-06, as well as playing for Western Province in the Vodacom Cup for two seasons.
 He remains an Exco member of the UCT Ikey Tigers Rugby Club.